BMscis/reach-tutorial/Documentation/Workshop/NFTeaWorkshop.md

 However, depending on the role of the participant, the auction may limit how much information each participant has access to.

 If the participant is an auctioneer, for example, they can access functions that only they have access to.
-Such as :
+Such as:

 - Adding an NFT to the contract.